 Click the banners below for up-to-date vaccination info for Minnesota and localities.

-Minnesota is currently in the 1A phase of vaccine distribution.
 Find more information about vaccination phases and the Minnesota vaccine rollout here.

 Additional vaccine phases, resources